Meet the S.Pellegrino Young Chef Academy Competition 2022-23 grand finalists

 Speaking about his creation, Garwood says: “This dish is a story and reflection of my life as a chef.
 Typically, banchan (Korean side dish) are a variety of small dishes accompanying a main dish, generally reflecting the area they come from.
 Each banchan will reflect a moment in my life through places that I have travelled, as well as beliefs found along the way, whilst maintaining my rules and ethics of clean and fair food that’s locally sourced in a sustainable way.”

-There the young chef will cook her signature dish, ‘A trip to Guangxi,’ a vegetarian dish inspired by her travels.
+At the Grand Finale the young chef will cook her signature dish, ‘A trip to Guangxi,’ a vegetarian dish inspired by her travels.

 “I want to [commemorate] my first trip to Guangxi, a mountainous region with rich cultural resources.
 Bamboo is an important material there.
 I went to several villages deep in the mountains.
 The weather makes moss grow everywhere.
 People there are poor and still using self-made charcoals for cooking and to stay warm, so the smell of smoke hung in the air.
 But what touched me is [their] kindness.
 The flavour of my dish is based on a famous noodle in Guangxi, [called] ‘old friend’, and I use some fermented ingredients which are also common in Guangxi cuisine,” she says.